LearnersGuild/curriculum-app/phases/3/README.md

 The Integrated Practice phase gives learners a chance to synthesize and utilize skills developed in Foundations 1 & 2 through module-based assignments and small projects that mimic real world applications.

+In Phase 3, you'll vote on a goal(from the list of goals below) using Echo, and will be put on a team.
+Most of the goals are pairing goals, with a couple solo goals mixed in.

 ## High Level Skills

 In this phase you will learn…